One Hierarchy Spawns Another: Graph Deconstructions and the Complexity Classification of Conjunctive Queries: Graph deconstructions

-\begin{remark} We find that working with the notion of $\relh$-deconstruction is cleaner than working with the notion of $\relh$-decomposition; this is a primary reason for our focus on the notion of $\relh$-deconstruction.
+\begin{remark} We find that it is cleaner to work with the notion of $\relh$-deconstruction than to work with the notion of $\relh$-decomposition; this is a primary reason for our focus on the notion of $\relh$-deconstruction.
 Indeed, note that while reflexivity of the $\preceq$ relation is straightforward to prove, we do not know of a simple proof of reflexivity of the analogous relation defined via $\relh$-decomposition.
 Note that while there exists a constant $w$ such that each graph $\relg$ has a $\relg$-deconstruction of width $\leq w$ (in particular, one can take $w = 2$), there does not exist a constant $w$ such that each graph $\relg$ has a $\relg$-decomposition of width $\leq w$: the bags of a $\relg$-decomposition of width $\leq w$ can cover at most a number of edges that is linear in the number of vertices ($|G|{w+1 \choose 2}$ many), but graphs in general may have quadratically many edges. \end{remark}